junxit/us-congress-bills-111/metadata.md

 - 2010-12-15 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-12-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 631). (text: 12/14/2010 H8310)
 - 2010-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 631).(text: 12/14/2010 H8310)
+- 2010-12-16 — Received in the Senate.
+- 2010-12-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.